tsuereth/glog/content/post/2020/11/03_shantaepiratescurse.md

 platform = ["PC"]
 +++

-I only played {{% game "Shantae and the Pirate's Curse" %}}Shantae and the Pirate's Curse{{% /game %}} for a few minutes; I didn't even get far enough to judge "how Metroidvania" it is.
-But I did see enough superficial, <i>non-subtle</i> similarities to {{% game "Shantae: Risky's Revenge - Director's Cut" %}}Risky's Revenge - Director's Cut{{% /game %}} to tune me out pretty immediately.
+I only played <game:Shantae and the Pirate's Curse> for a few minutes; I didn't even get far enough to judge "how Metroidvania" it is.
+But I did see enough superficial, <i>non-subtle</i> similarities to [Risky's Revenge - Director's Cut](game:Shantae: Risky's Revenge - Director's Cut) to tune me out pretty immediately.

 Awkward hitboxes and clunky controls?
 Check.
 Jarring combination of high-definition UI and low-res pixel animations?
 Check.